-Florida Parents Lose Custody Of Their Three-Year-Old After Stopping His Chemotherapy Treatments
+Florida Parents Lose Custody Of Their 3-Year-Old After Stopping His Chemotherapy Treatments

-The parents of a three-year-old Florida boy have lost custody of their son after discontinuing his chemotherapy, Houston’s KTRK-TV reports.
+The parents of a 3-year-old Florida boy have lost custody of their son after discontinuing his chemotherapy, Houston’s KTRK-TV reports.

-Taylor Bland-Ball is the mother of three-year-old Noah Ball.
+Taylor Bland-Ball is the mother of 3-year-old Noah Ball.
 She says that her son was diagnosed with acute lymphoblastic leukemia and was placed on chemotherapy.
 However, the treatment was too rough on the little lad, she says.

 “He had vicious mood swings making him violent, making him very emotional.
 He also started to lose his hair right away after the first treatment.”